 Remote, Not Distant: Best Zoom Games for Large Teams

 The larger the group, the easier it is to lose momentum.
-But the right setup keeps everyone in it.
-With a few simple moves, even a 75-person Zoom call can feel sharp, focused, and surprisingly fun.
+But structure prevents chaos.
+With clear facilitation, intentional use of breakout rooms, and games designed for large formats, even a 75-person Zoom call can feel sharp and engaging.

 How to Run Zoom Games for Big Groups

-Large groups can feel like a lot to manage, but it doesn’t take much to keep the experience sharp and inclusive.
-A few smart moves before the call will keep things running smoothly once the game starts.
+A few smart moves before the call will keep things running smoothly once the game starts:

 The format sets the tone.
 When roles are defined, instructions are simple, and the tools match the group size, everything flows better.
 A little structure up front makes room for more spontaneity once the game gets going.
 Keep the tech light, the timing tight, and the group energy steady.